ClickerNZ/ED_TargetScript-420/Readme.md

 - ED_TCPCallback.exe (+ ED_TCPCallback.cpp) - no longer required
 - Voice.exe (users can find this on github and check out the source if they wish)
 - sounder.exe (users can find this on github via the same author as voice.exe)
-- target_enhanced.tmh (as of version 4.0.0, I use a modified target.tmh file)
-(whenever Thrustmaster update their TARGET software, I will update it and provide a new version here)
+- target_enhanced.tmh As of version 4.0.0, I use a modified target.tmh file which itself was modified by Sedenion (whenever Thrustmaster update their TARGET software, I will update it and provide a new version here)
 - Windows batch file (SAMPLE_Launcher.cmd) to use to launch Elite Dangerous, my TARGET script and supporting apps)
 - The Elite Dangerous .bind file created to support this script